 Each, separate drug activity measurement is then analyzed by Dr. Weisenthal, who examines and interprets dozens of microscope slides upon which your cells, stained and then counterstained, are mounted.
 Dr. Weisenthal integrates data from each of the different tests carried-out for you and performs computer comparisons of your various test results with an extensive, multi-parametric index database.
 This is a critical step that converts otherwise crude cell killing data into information that is meaningful, highly specific to you, and clinically-useful for you and your physician.
 Dr. Weisenthal compiled his cytometric profiling database laboriously over a twenty year period.
 It is far more detailed than databases used by any other cytometric profiling laboratory in the world.
 The aim is to achieve the highest levels of accuracy and clinical relevance.
 For more information on the importance of Dr. Weisenthal’s index database, please click here.

-Who is in charge of evaluating and reporting the results of my profiling studies?
+Who is in charge of obtaining and reporting the results of my profiling studies?

 The tests will show if your cancer cells were killed by exposure to one or more of the 20 to 30 different anti-cancer drugs or drug combinations that might otherwise have been considered as possible treatments for your type of cancer.
 Based upon multiple factors identified in the process of testing your cancer cells, Dr. Weisenthal will apply a mathematical algorithm that will classify each drug tested for you on the basis of its probable clinical benefit or lack of benefit.
 The most promising treatment for you can be identified and ineffective treatments can be avoided.

-Will personalized cytometric cancer profiling cure my cancer?
+Will Precision Functional Cancer Profiling cure my cancer?

 Personalized cytometric profiling is a comprehensive laboratory analysis that can evaluate but cannot change the chemical make-up of your cancer cells.
 If a drug or combination of drugs exists that is effective against your cancer cells, cytometric profiling can pinpoint that drug or those drugs for you.
 However, if no drug exists that is able to control your cancer, personalized cytometric profiling cannot alter that fact.
 Numerous studies have shown that cytometric profiling can show which drugs have higher or much higher than average likelihoods of success, which drugs have lesser likelihoods of success, and which drugs have virtually no likelihood of success.
 This knowledge is an invaluable aid in treatment selection.
 But the tests by themselves cannot change the fundamental nature of your illness.
 The goal of personalized cytometric profiling is to afford you the best possible chance for treatment success by pinpointing specific drugs that are found in the laboratory to be the most effective at killing your own tumor cells.
 At the same time, personalized cytometric profiling avoids wasting valuable time on hopeless treatments and spares you needless suffering from side-effects of costly drugs that cannot possibly help you.